 CREATE TABLE q1_miniwikistats AS SELECT projcode, sum(pageviews) FROM miniwikistats WHERE dt >= '20110101' AND dt <= '20110105' GROUP BY projcode;

-The user may want to force a table to be located in HDFS to take advantage of its higher speed and/or the fact that it is automatically deleted at the end of the session.
+You may want to force a table to reside in HDFS.
+Such tables provide faster throughput, but bear in mind that they are automatically deleted at the end of the session.

 CREATE TMP TABLE tmp_stats AS SELECT * FROM miniwikistats WHERE projcode LIKE 'ab%' AND dt > '20110101';

-The location of all tables created in this manner can be looked up using the describe command.
+You can look up the location of all tables created in this manner by using

 DESCRIBE FORMATTED tmp_stats;